ssec/polar2grid/py/polar2grid/doc/source/utilscripts.rst

 GeoTIFF to KMZ Conversion
 -------------------------

-The ``gtiff2kmz.sh`` script converts a single geotiff file into a Google Earth compatible Keyhole Markup language Zipped (KMZ) file.
+The ``gtiff2kmz.sh`` script converts a single GeoTIFF file into a Google Earth compatible Keyhole Markup language Zipped (KMZ) file.
 It is a wrapper around the GDAL tool ``gdal2tiles.py``.
 The script can be executed with: